 Part 2

-At the beginning of the discussion, Chair Yanagisawa shared the current status of drug lag/loss and the efforts of the Drug Evaluation Committee, and started the discussion by organizing the main points of the panel discussion.
-During the discussion, the first question raised was, "When the time comes to implement drug development in Japan, will we be able to handle it?" was raised.
+Chairperson Yanagisawa began the discussion by sharing the current status of drug lag/loss and the Drug Evaluation Committee's efforts to address the issue, and then organized the key points for the panel discussion.
+During the discussion, the first question raised was, "When the time comes to implement drug development in Japan, will we be able to handle it?"
+The question was raised: "Can we handle this when we try to develop drugs in Japan?

 The current situation is that medical institutions are not able to accept all company clinical trials due to overlapping target diseases and lack of resources.
 The lack of resources is the same for CROs, and the need to solve operational issues in conducting clinical trials was raised.
-From the patient's perspective, patients are more likely to be referred to a clinical trial if they are at a core medical institution such as a cancer center, but it is questionable whether other medical institutions are the same, and there is a problem of imbalance in clinical trial information.
+From the patient's perspective, patients are more likely to be referred to a clinical trial if they are at a core medical institution such as a cancer center, but it is questionable whether other medical institutions are the same way.
 In the U.S., there is a website called ClinicalTrials.gov, and in Japan, the Japan Registry of Clinical Trials (jRCT) is positioned in a similar way, but jRCT is difficult to use.
 The discussion focused on the need for more open information on clinical trials by companies and the need to make it easier for patients to utilize this information.

 There is a concept of effectively utilizing limited data to obtain approval for rare diseases, etc. However, it was suggested that participation in international joint clinical trials should be a priority and the use of RWD should be considered only when clinical trials cannot be conducted, etc. Since it is not yet an established method, it is also important to collaboratively conduct pilot projects.
 The opinion was expressed that the use of RWD should be considered in cases where clinical trials cannot be conducted.